 So what´s so special about our tripod?

 Honestly this isn’t that special, at least not for the trained eye.
 To use camera/Video tripods as shooting rest is hardly a new idea and has been done for decades, however the evolution of the tripods have been governed by the photo/film industry.
 As a result of this the tripod manufacturers has improved their products based on feedback from photographers, and not by shooters.
 A well thought-out tripod for shooting has never been made, so shooters always have had to make compromises.
+(All other components showed in pictures are separate products and not included)

 When we set out to make a pure shooting tripod, we started with an extensive research.
 Based on our own experience and talks with the pioneers of tripod shooting and military/LE snipers the P.R.S.T™ evolved.